awol-linux/documentation/compile-your-kernel-in-manjaro.md

 3. Download the source tarball [the linux kernel site](https://www.kernel.org).

-> do not use sudo at this point
+> Do not use sudo at this point
 4. Create a work directory.
 ```
 $ mkdir src